tier4/caret_doc/docs/recording/trace_filtering.md

 <prettier-ignore-start>
 !!!
 Info
-        If the node cannot be identified from the trace point information, the trace is collected as not applicable to the filter.
+        If the node cannot be identified from the trace point information, the trace will be collected without applying the filter.
 <prettier-ignore-end>